September 06, 2010

 Most of the time the best course of action is not to sign any document without first discussing it with your Union Representative.

 Be sure to ask your employer for a copy of any document that you are requested to sign.
-If you have any problem or questions, please contact your UNION REPRESENTATIVE IMMEDIATELY.
+If you have any problem or questions contact your Union Representative.

 KNOW YOUR RIGHTS AND AVAIL YOURSELF OF